Rwanda–United States relations: Economic and aid relations

-In 2025, the United States served as a mediator in talks that led to a peace agreement between Rwanda and the Democratic Republic of the Congo.

-The current Rwandan ambassador to the United States is Mathilde Mukantabana.
+In December 2025, Rwanda signed an agreement with the United States over health care assistance.
+The United States agreed to provide up to $158 million in aid over the next five years.
+In return, Rwanda must invest $70 million into its own health care system in this same time period.
+This deal was part of a larger effort by the Trump administration to procure bilateral aid agreements that differ from the multilateral approach taken by the World Health Organization and differ from traditional USAID delivery methods.
+The United States has signed similar deals with 16 other African countries as of March 2026.

 Diplomatic missions

 Embassy of Rwanda in Washington, D.C.

 The Embassy of Rwanda in Washington, D.C. is Rwanda's diplomatic mission to the United States of America.
 It is also accredited to Argentina, Brazil, and Mexico.
 The embassy is located in Italianate row house at 1714 New Hampshire Avenue NW in the Dupont Circle neighborhood.
+The current Rwandan ambassador to the United States is Mathilde Mukantabana.

 The American Embassy in Kigali was established on July 1, 1962, coinciding with Rwanda's day of independence.
 The first head of the embassy was David J.S.
 Manbey, serving as Chargé d'Affaires ad interim.
+The State Department's Public Affairs section maintains a cultural center in Kigali, which offers public access to English-language publications and information on the United States.